Preconstruction And Delivery

 What ownership should keep in view.

-Interior demolition, framing, MEP rough-in, finishes, and support-space coordination.
+Interior demolition, framing, MEP rough-in, finishes, and support-space coordination under one superintendent accountable to the occupancy date.

-Submittal and procurement tracking for finish materials, casework, glazing, and specialty scopes.
+Submittal and procurement tracking for finish materials, casework, glazing, specialty equipment, and long-lead MEP components in the Austin metro supply chain.

 Service detail